 Black bean chilli with pulled mushrooms

-This chilli is topped with a vegan take on pulled pork.
+This classic black bean chilli is topped with a genius vegan pulled "pork".
 Use a mixture of shiitake and closed-cup mushrooms for taste and texture.

 Each serving provides 306 kcal, 9g protein, 41g carbohydrates (of which 22g sugars), 10g fat (of which 1.5g saturates), 9g fibre and 0.4g salt.